On the Road to Paradise

 - Conceptualizes one of the most interesting ways of urban living in the 21st century: in constant transit between two countries

 - How do binational urbanists experience belonging, home, and different cultures?

 2015, trancityxvaliz | paperback | 224 pp | 18 x 16 cm (h x w) | English | ISBN 978-94-92095-06-0

-Never before was the mobility of individuals higher than today.
-People work and live not only in different places, but often even between different countries.
-Binational Urbanism examines the way of living of people who start a second life in a second city in a second nation-state, without saying goodbye to their first city.
+Never before was the mobility of individuals higher than it is today.
+People work and live not only in different places, but often even in different countries.
+Binational Urbanism examines the way of life of people who start a second life in a second city in a second nation-state, without saying goodbye to their first city.
 They live in constant transit between two homes, between two countries.

-Binational urbanism has the potential to become one of the most interesting forms of life in the twenty-first century.
-Accordingly, this book creates a theory of binational urbanism that is developed from the interviews, but reaches far beyond their immediate context and can be applied to different urban settings.
+Binational Urbanism has the potential to become one of the most interesting forms of life in the twenty-first century.
+This books creates a theory of this fascinating phenomenon—a theory which is developed from the interviews, but reaches far beyond their immediate context and can be applied to different urban settings.